Spectral Condition-Number Estimation of Large Sparse Matrices: Introduction

+Our algorithm will never report an underestimate of $\sigma_{\min}$.
+Furthermore, in most cases it also produces a certificate vector that proves that the estimate of $\sigma_{\min}$ is indeed an upper bound.
+While we are unable to prove rigorous bounds on the quality of approximation, nor a bound on the number of iterations until convergence, extensive experiments indicate that our method does not incorrectly report significant overestimates of $\sigma_{\min}$, at least when $A$ is not close to being numerically rank deficient.
+When $A$ is close to numerical rank deficiency, the algorithm reports a condition number near $\epsilon_{\text{m}}^{-1}$, but the accuracy of the estimate is sometimes poor.

 Our method also has some flaws.
-The main one is that it sometimes converges very slowly, making is essentially impossible to compute $\sigma_{\min}$.
+The main one is that it sometimes converges very slowly, making it essentially impossible to compute $\sigma_{\min}$.
 Our experience shows that the method always converges eventually, but that convergence might be too slow to be of practical use.
-There is no good way to determine how close the method is to termination, although it tends to behave consistently on related matrices (e.g. from the same application area).
-When $\kappa(A)$ is close to $\epsilon_{\text{machine}}^{-1}$, the method sometimes overestimates $\sigma_{\min}$ by several orders of magnitude, but it still returns a small estimate (smaller than $\sigma_{\max}\times10^{-11}$ in our experience, with $\epsilon_{\text{machine}}\approx10^{-16}$).
+There is no good way to determine how close the method is to termination, although it tends to behave consistently on related matrices (e.g., from the same application area).
+When $\kappa(A)$ is close to $\epsilon_{\text{m}}^{-1}$, the method sometimes overestimates $\sigma_{\min}$ by several orders of magnitude.

-Even with these flaws, to the best of our knowledge this method is the only practical way to compute $\sigma_{\min}$ with reasonable accuracy (to within a factor of $2$ or better) on many large matrices.

-The key idea of our method is to apply LSQR, a Krylov-subspace least-squares solver, to minimize $\|Ax-b\|$ (all norms in this paper denote the $2$-norm unless stated otherwise) when we already have an $x^{\star}$ that satisfies $Ax^{\star}=b$.
-Thanks to having $x^{\star}$, we can compute the forward error, which allows us to exploit the tendency of LSQR to concentrate the forward error in the direction of a singular vector associated with $\sigma_{\min}$.
-This is often seen as a flaw in LSQR and in Conjugate Gradients (LSQR is mathematically equivalent to Conjugate Gradients applied to $A^{T}Ax=A^{T}b$).
-These solvers converge slowly when the coefficient matrix $A$ is ill conditioned because it is difficult for them to get rid of the error in the small subspaces of $A$.
-Our method exploits this flaw, which acts as a sieve that captures a vector from this subspace.

 The method sometimes converges very rapidly and sometimes very slowly.
 This is not related to the size of the problem and not to how ill conditioned it is, but to the distribution of singular values.

+Even with these flaws, to the best of our knowledge this method is the only practical way to compute $\sigma_{\min}$ with reasonable accuracy (to within a factor of $2$ or better) on many large matrices.
+Our implementation of the method in MATLAB is freely available\footnote{See~\href{https://github.com/sparse-condest/condest}{https://github.com/sparse-condest/condest}.}, and a C++ implementation is available inside the libSkylark library\footnote{See~\href{https://xdata-skylark.github.io/libskylark/}{https://xdata-skylark.github.io/libskylark/}.}.